Trivernis/nenv/README.md

 # nenv

-Node environment manager written in rust.
+A Node environment manager written in rust.

 ## Features